-This research included a review of the regulatory and policy guidance on Termination Liability found in the Financial Management Regulation (FMR) and the Federal Acquisition Regulation (FAR).
-In addition, the researchers conducted interviews with various DoD program management offices and analyzed samples of DoD contracts related to the management of Termination Liability.
+The researchers conducted interviews with various DoD program management offices and analyzed samples of DoD contracts related to the management of Termination Liability.
 Based on these reviews, interviews, and analyses, the research team identified the following observations and findings:

 1. Inconsistent Approach